Bhutan Mini Explorer 10 Days / 9 Nights

 There are many additional hikes available in this beautiful valley and your guide will advise you the best options.
 One is the remote Phobji area further up the valley.
 Here you can take an easy, flat hike through temples, farm houses and small villages.

 Overnight Phobjikha Valley – Bhutanese Style 3* Hotel.

 Phobjikha Valley to Punakha Valley.
 (2+ hrs)

-Depart early this morning to the Punakha Valley which holds the title as the winter capital because of its more temperate climate.
+Depart this morning to the Punakha Valley which holds the title as the winter capital because of its more temperate climate.

 Arriving into Punakha check out the markets at Mesina.
 After that visit Chimi Lhakhang, a monastery built by Lama Drukpa Kuenley (also known as the Divine Madman or Mad Monk), which is a pleasant 20 minute walk across paddy fields.
 It is believed that childless women who visit the temple will conceive after receiving a “wang” (blessing) from the resident monk.

 Take lunch at a local restaurant before an orientation tour of the valley.
 This includes the nunnery and the small village of Talo.
 Here you can wander through the serene grounds of the monastery with its beautiful gardens.

 This morning visit the dramatic Punakha Dzong, which formerly served as the seat of the government and is still the winter residence of the Dratsheng (Central Monk Body).
 Furthermore it is an excellent example of how a medieval fortress, and a centre of both monastic and administrative functions, has evolved for modern day use.